zettacamp-Muhammad-Rizqi/rizqi_zettacamp_catfish/README.md

-# Detail task JS Day 8
+# Detail task MongoDB Day 2
-Try update your book purchasing API then create an endpoint that will add list of books to Set & Map then display them in the response.
+1. Update your book purchasing API with collection & model for book.
+2. Try to implement an endpoint for the CRUD process of books.